schollii/pypubsub/docs/development/dev_index.rst

     Once this passes using the project's default interpreter, a Terminal can be opened in PyCharm (or alternately a command shell from Windows), and from the Pypubsub root folder, run :command:`tox`.
-This will attempt to run the test suite on Python 3.3, 3.4 and 3.5.
+This will attempt to run the test suite in every 3.x version of Python, x>=3 (ie 3.3, 3.4, etc).

     After changes are committed to github, the Travis CI will automatically run the tests on a Linux platform, for all versions of Python supported